Danmcaires/StarlingX-App-Generator/README.md

 `$ python3 app-gen.py -i app_manifest.yaml [-o ./output] [--overwrite] [--no-package] [--package-only]`

-The application will be generated automatically along with the tarball located in the folder of your application name.
+* ``-i/--input`` Input app_manifest.yaml file
+* ``-o/--output`` Output folder, if none is passed the generator will create a folder with the app name in the current directory.
+* ``--overwrite`` Delete existing folder with the same name as the app name
+* ``--no-package`` Only creates the fluxcd manifest, the plugins and the metadata file
+* ``--package-only`` Create the plugins wheels, sha256 file, helm-chart tarball and package the entire application into a tarball.